Have Fun with these famous English and American Idioms!

 Idioms Dictionary English and American Definition 3 A style of artistic expression characteristic of a particular individual, school, period, or medium.
 Examples of idioms are the "idiom of the French impressionists" , "Romanticism", "the Punk Rock idiom" and "Baroque".

-The origins of the word 'Idiom' The origins and meanings of the word "idioms" are from the Latin word 'idioma' meaning individual peculiarity of language and the Greek words 'idiousthai (to make your own) and idios' dictionary meaning own, personal, private.
+The origins of the word 'Idiom' - What is an idiom?
+The origins and meanings of the word "idioms" are from the Latin word 'idioma' meaning individual peculiarity of language and the Greek words 'idiousthai (to make your own) and idios' dictionary meaning own, personal, private.

 Have Fun reading the famous English and American Idioms!
 Although the word 'idiom' is not commonly used in our everyday language the actual English and American Idioms we list in the Dictionary are frequently quoted!
 They are familiar to all American and English people!
 We have our own style, treatment and way of using English and American Idioms in our language.
 English and American Idioms make amusing and funny reading!
 To quote a couple of funny examples of relevant idioms - we are not giving you a "Cock and bull story" or trying to "teach our Grandma to suck eggs"!
 So "Don't look a Gift Horse in the Mouth" - read the many funny examples in our Dictionary and list of English and American Idioms and enjoy the idiomatic expressions used in the English and American language!